rishi-611/Social-media-app/README.md

 **Checout the Website**: [Website Link]([title](https://www.example.com))

-The web design theme is taken from Brad Traversy's DevConnect github project.
+The web design theme is highly inspired from Brad Traversy's DevConnect github project.

 Although changes to the overall design were made, aimed towards website responsiveness, and minor UI improvements.